 Ferrell bounced back to enjoy three good seasons in Boston, with his brother as his battery mate in each.
 No longer a power pitcher, he relied on control and his knowledge of the hitters for success.
 He ended the 1934 season with a 14–5 record.
 In 1935 his record was 25–14.
 The following year, 1936, he won 20 and lost 15.
 As a result of his mound prowess, Ferrell finished second in the voting for the Baseball Writers Association of America MVP award in 1935, losing out to Hank Greenberg, and finished fifth in the balloting for the Sporting News MVP.

 Nor was the Ferrell bat idle during this period, especially in clutch situations.
-Over the 1934–1936 seasons he averaged .299 at the plate, peaking with a .347 average, 7 home runs, and 32 RBIs in 75 games in 1935.
-Figures like these would be impressive for a position player, let alone a pitcher, and in fact Ferrell occasionally doubled in the outfield for the Red Sox during these years, as he had during his final season with Cleveland.
+Over the 1934–1936 seasons he averaged .303 at the plate, peaking with a .347 average, 7 home runs, and 32 RBIs in 75 games in 1935.
+Figures like these would be impressive for a position player, let alone a pitcher.

 His temper remained volatile as well.
 In a game against Philadelphia on August 8, 1934 Ferrell took the mound in the bottom of the third inning with a 10–1 lead but then proceeded to give up six runs on a pair of homers.
 When the manager, Bucky Harris, came out to relieve him, not only did he refuse to hand over the ball; when he was finally persuaded to return to the dugout he punched himself in the jaw with his fist and slammed his head against a concrete wall.
 He had to be forcibly restrained to prevent him from doing further harm to himself.
 During the 1936 season, Ferrell walked off the field in disgust and refused to continue pitching twice in the space of five days, angered each time by his teammates’ defensive shortcomings.
-On the second occasion he was fined $1,000 and suspended for ten days.
+On the second occasion he was fined $1,000 and suspended for several days.
 Ferrell’s reaction was to threaten to punch the manager, Joe Cronin, in the nose.
-He left the team and went home a week before the season actually ended.

 Following an operation to remove bone chips from his elbow after the end of the 1938 season, Ferrell spent the next few years trying unsuccessfully to hang on in the major leagues.
 In 1939 he saw action in three games for the Yankees.
 The following year he moved over to the National League, where he played in two games for the Brooklyn Dodgers.
 His career in the big leagues came to an end in 1941, when he took part in only four games for the Boston Braves.
 His pitching record during this three-year period was an inconclusive 3-3.